boniface/quick.io/docs/client_architecture.rst

 The best method for implementing a heartbeat is:

-1. The client should listen for a `/qio/heartbeat` event (bot not subscribe).
+1. The client should listen for a `/qio/heartbeat` event (but not subscribe).

 2. Once the connection is open, the client should set a timer for 65 seconds, listening for messages from the server.